sandesh2026/GitLab_mirroring_Python/README.md

     5.4: If the repo doesn't exist - it creates the repo for the Org you specified in the CSV file and then sets up the mirror
     ```
 6. Spot check a few Projects in GitLab and see if the mirror is setup
-7. TODO: The remote mirror update doesnt happen automatically.
-So a force update through the API could be done (for Paid plans); or maybe a dummy commit
+7. TODO: The remote mirror update doesnt happen automatically. ~So a force update through the API could be done (for Paid plans); or maybe a dummy commit~ No APIs available to do this :( .
+We will instead use Tags.
+Creation of a tag would trigger a force update.